Independent AI Tool Reviews

 The real estate industry has a lead response problem that predates AI.
 A 2011 MIT study published in the Harvard Business Review found that the odds of qualifying a lead drop by 21 times if you wait 30 minutes versus 5 minutes to respond.
 That study is now 15 years old, and the pattern has only intensified as buyers and sellers expect instant digital responses across every channel.

 The math is unforgiving for individual agents: a solo practitioner cannot respond to every new lead within five minutes at 10pm on a Sunday.
-A team cannot guarantee it across all channels and all hours without dedicated staff.
+A team cannot guarantee it across all channels without dedicated staff.
 AI changes this constraint.
-An agentic AI system can respond to a new lead within seconds regardless of time of day, hold a qualifying conversation, assess timeline and motivation, book a showing or consultation, and deliver a brief to the agent before their next working hour — all without human involvement.
+Platforms like Ylopo's Raiya and Structurely respond to new leads within 60 seconds regardless of time of day, qualify the lead through a natural SMS conversation, and alert the agent when the lead is ready for a human — all without the agent being involved.

 This is where AI delivers its clearest ROI in real estate.
 Not in listing descriptions or market analysis (though those use cases exist), but in the unglamorous arithmetic of lead response speed multiplied by lead volume.